DevCycleHQ/cli/mcp-worker/README.md

 ### Available Tools

-All standard DevCycle CLI MCP tools are available through the Worker:
+All standard DevCycle CLI MCP tools are available through the Worker.
+For detailed tool call definitions, parameters, and usage examples, see the [complete MCP tool reference](../docs/mcp.md#available-tools).

 #### Project Management